 It always brings me happiness to look at my picture with chef Matsukawa.
 It takes a long time to be an overnight success.

 Reservations: Sadly, it is next to impossible to eat at Matsukawa.
 You need to be invited by a current and regular guest.
 Even if you have been to Matsukawa before, it will not be possible for you to reserve through the phone.
 You must reserve your next visit while you are at the restaurant.
 If you do not, getting back into the system is almost impossible if you have only been once.
 I believe that they have a cancellation list, but only for valued regular customers.
 Finally, they do not accept reservations for only 1 person.
 In other words, going to Matsukawa would be years in the making.
 If you do not live in Tokyo and do not have close friends who are regular customers and who have a reservation for you almost one year in advance, this will be mission impossible.
-Please consider going to another kaiseki restaurant that I have discussed.

 The only true voyage of discovery would be not to visit strange lands, but to possess other eyes.